hjwp/www.obeythetestinggoat.com/content/asyncio-perf.md

 Title: Testing, async, asyncio, and performance
-Date: 2015-12-05 14:29
+Date: 2015-12-27 13:29
 Tags: Async, asyncio, peformance
 Author: Harry
-Status: draft
 Summary: An ill-advised experiment in process management ends up with interesting comparisons of different Python async frameworks, and some tests that work for all of them.

-I recently did some experimenting with asyncio, and wanted to report back on how I got on with writing tests for it.
+I recently did some experimenting with `asyncio`, and wanted to report back on how I got on with writing tests for it.
 While I was at it I was also able to compare its performance with a couple of other approaches to mutlitasking in Python, namely threads and gevent, so I'll report on that here too.  (tl;dr: